jasonatwood/DataDictionary/README.md

 ### Potential Primary Keys
 This is one of the less developed features, however can be useful to highlight fields with heterogenous data that may indicate they may be the natural key or part of the natural key for the given sample data.

+### Sample Data
+This optional sheet takes a number of records from a file and writes them to Sample_Data.

 ## Using DataProfiler
 ```python
 import profiledata